 The way that growing businesses operate is changing, particularly in the digital age.
 Traditional organisations are more likely to focus on sales with the finance director firmly fixed on numbers.
 While renewals are important, it is possible that they will only account for around a quarter of revenue.

 In modern, SaaS-based organisations, the contracting model involves shorter terms and faster renewals.
 The split between sales and renewals in these businesses is much more likely to be a fifty-fifty split.
 In fact, renewals could account for as much as 80 or 90 percent of revenue in firms with a monthly subscription model.

 In these circumstances, knowing what makes people more likely to renew is key.
 Your customer success story must begin at the start of the sales cycle – particularly as a small business, but also as your firm grows larger.
 A failure to focus on success will create high churn rates and unhappy customers that you will struggle to turn back onside.

 So, keep a sharp eye on the potential for success.
 Avoid clients that will be tough to onboard and which stray beyond the confines of your already tightly-defined delivery model.
-Outliers throw you off course, so listen to customer demands and think carefully about how your organisation will help clients be more successful now and in the future.
+Outliers throw you off course, so listen to customers and think carefully about how your organisation will help them.

-So, that might involve a move into new markets, both in terms of industries or geographies.
-Looking to expand through your existing way of working will be far easier, and more likely to succeed, than going off and attempting to create a new product or service.
+That might involve a move into new markets, both in terms of industries or geographies.
+Looking to expand through your existing way of working will be far easier than going off and attempting to create a new product or service.